two middle aged ladies laughing together

 How is the perimenopause diagnosed?

-If a woman is having symptoms and is over the age of 45, they could be perimenopausal, with the diagnosis generally made based on symptoms alone.
+If a woman is having symptoms and is over the age of 45, they could be perimenopausal and the diagnosis is generally made based on symptoms alone.

-Two blood tests should be taken spaced six weeks apart, looking at the level of female hormones.
-Including something known as the follicle stimulating hormone, (which becomes raised during menopause and the perimenopause transition).
+Two blood tests are usually needed, taken six weeks apart.
+These will be looking at the level of a specific female hormone known as the follicle stimulating hormone, (this is expected to be raised during menopause and the perimenopause transition).

-It’s often suggested that women keep a symptom diary for this reason, as it can provide a very helpful guide and insight that can be used when consulting with their medical practitioners.
+This is why symptoms tend to be much more indicative in themselves.
+For this reason, it’s a good idea for women to keep a symptom diary as it can provide a very helpful guide and insight that can be used when consulting with their medical practitioners.

 Common symptoms of the perimenopause